Eco-341: Florida sand pine scrub

 History

-The Florida scrub is probably descended from the sclerophyllous Madro-Tertiary Geoflora.[lower-alpha 1] The geoflora spread along the Gulf of Mexico coast, and was widespread in Florida during the late Pleistocene.
+The Florida scrub is probably descended from the sclerophyllous Madro-Tertiary Geoflora.[a]
+The geoflora spread along the Gulf of Mexico coast, and was widespread in Florida during the late Pleistocene.
 Near the end of the Pleistocene widespread rosemary scrubs in Florida were replaced by oak savannas, and then by sand pine scrubs.
 The range of scrubs in Florida contracted over the last 7,000 years as Florida's climate became more moist.[13]

 Florida scrub was probably first recognized as a distinct community by Charles Vignoles in 1823, although several naturalists working in the middle of the 19th century still did not do so.
 Scrub is usually intimately associated with the high pine ecoregion.
 While the two communities occur on the same poor soil (consisting almost completely of silica sand), they comprise completely different species, and the transition from one community to the other historically (prior to human intervention to suppress wildfire) was abrupt.[15]
 Marjorie Kinnan Rawlings described the edge of the Big Scrub as "a vast wall, keeping out the timid and the alien."[16]